-A recent installment of this column (1) advocated that selectivity can stem from any point in the analytical process, but
+A recent instalment of this column (1) advocated that selectivity can stem from any point in the analytical process, but as

-as a general rule, selectivity arises from separations, selective detection schemes, and selective chemical reactions.
-These
+a general rule selectivity arises from separations, selective detection schemes, and selective chemical reactions.
+These approaches

-approaches can balance each other.
-For example, if an analytical separation is not completely sufficient, the use of a selective
+can balance each other.
+For example, if an analytical separation is not completely sufficient, the use of a selective detection

-detection method like mass spectrometry (MS) or fluorescence spectroscopy can offer the balance of the required selectivity
+method like mass spectrometry (MS) or fluorescence spectroscopy can offer the balance of the required selectivity provided

 Majors described "just enough" sample preparation (2) in which method selectivity is matched to the qualitative or quantitative